A stationary approach for the Kato-Rosenblum theorem in von Neumann algebras: Main Results

 \begin{corollary} Let the operators $H,H_{1}\in\mathcal{A}\left( \mathcal{M}\right) $ be a pair of self-adjoint operators and $J$ be an operator in $\mathcal{M}$ with $J\mathcal{D}\left( H\right) \subseteq\mathcal{D}\left( H_{1}\right) .$ If $H_{1}J-JH$ $\in\mathcal{L}^{1}\left( \mathcal{M},\tau\right) \cap\mathcal{M},$ then the generalized weak wave operator $\widetilde{W}_{\pm }=\widetilde{W}_{\pm}\left( H,H;J^{\ast}J\right) $ exists. \end{corollary}

 \begin{proof} Since

 we have $\widetilde{W}_{\pm}=\widetilde{W}_{\pm}\left( H,H;J^{\ast}J\right) $ exists by Theorem \ref{M18}. \end{proof}

 Next result is the analogue of Kato-Rosenblum Theorem in a semifinite von Neumann algebra $\mathcal{M}$ which is first proved in \cite{Li} by a time-dependent approach.
-The proof here can be regarded as a stationary approach.
+One of our main purpose of this article is to obtain this result by a stationary approach.
+Now we are ready to show it here.

 \begin{theorem} (Theorem 5.2.5 in \cite{Li}) Let $H$, $H_{1}\in\mathcal{A}\left( \mathcal{M}\right) $ be a pair of self-adjoint operators and $J$ be an operator in $\mathcal{M}$ with $J\mathcal{D}\left( H\right) \subseteq \mathcal{D}\left( H_{1}\right) $.
 Assume $H_{1}-H\in\mathcal{L}^{1}\left( \mathcal{M},\tau\right) \cap\mathcal{M}$, then